Mosul: 9th century to 1535

-Metalworking industry
+Metalworking hub

 In the 13th century, Mosul had a flourishing industry making luxury brass items that were ornately inlaid with silver.
 Many of these items survive today; in fact, of all medieval Islamic artifacts, Mosul brasswork has the most epigraphic inscriptions.
 However, the only reference to this industry in contemporary sources is the account of Ibn Sa'id, an Andalusian geographer who traveled through the region around 1250.
 He wrote that "there are many crafts in the city, especially inlaid brass vessels which are exported (and presented) to rulers".
 These were expensive items that only the wealthiest could afford, and it wasn't until the early 1200s that Mosul had the demand for large-scale production of them.
 Mosul was then a wealthy, prosperous capital city, first for the Zengids and then for Badr al-Din Lu'lu'.

 The origins of Mosul's inlaid brasswork industry are uncertain.
 The city had an iron industry in the late 10th century, when al-Muqaddasi recorded that it exported iron and iron goods like buckets, knives and chains.
 However, no surviving metal objects from Mosul are known before the early 13th century.
 Inlaid metalworking in the Islamic world was first developed in Khurasan in the 12th century by silversmiths facing a shortage of silver.
 By the mid-12th century, Herat in particular had gained a reputation for its high-quality inlaid metalwork.
 The practice of inlaying "required relatively few tools" and the technique spread westward, perhaps by Khurasani artisans moving to other cities.

 By the turn of the 13th century, the silver-inlaid-brass technique had reached Mosul.
 A pair of engraved brass flabella found in Egypt and possibly made in Mosul are dated by a Syriac inscription to the year 1202, which would make them the earliest known Mosul brasses with a definite date (although they are not inlaid with anything).
 One extant item may be even older: an inlaid ewer by the master craftsman Ibrahim ibn Mawaliya is of an unknown date, but D.S.
 Rice estimated that it was made around 1200.
 Production of inlaid brasswork in Mosul may have already begun before the turn of the century.